Justin Chua: NLEX Road Warriors

 During the 2021 Governors' Cup, the NLEX Road Warriors traded Kris Porter and two draft picks for Chua.
 When they traded for him, Coach Yeng Guiao compared him to a younger J.R.
 Quiñahan.
 He had 15 points on three triples in his winning debut over Ginebra.

 Second stint with TNT Tropang Giga

 On January 18, 2023, Chua was traded back to the TNT Tropang Giga in a three-team trade involving TNT, NLEX, and Phoenix Super LPG Fuel Masters.

 Blackwater Bossing

 On February 26, 2024, Chua was traded to the Blackwater Bossing in a three-team trade involving Blackwater, TNT, and NLEX Road Warriors.

+Third stint with TNT Tropang 5G

+On March 19, 2026, Chua signed with the TNT Tropang 5G.

+Second stint with Phoenix Super LPG Fuel Masters

+On June 27, 2026, Chua returns to Phoenix Super LPG as he was signed for the rest of the 2025–26 season.